-On February 18, 2014, we entered into a Continuation and Extension of Term of Employment Agreement with respect to Mr. Joel M. Bennett's Employment Agreement dated October 21, 2011.
-Mr. Bennett's employment agreement has been modified as follows: (i) it is deemed to have been renewed and continued from January 1, 2014 without interruption; (ii) it is extended through December 31, 2015; (iii) it provides for the base salary to increase to an annual rate of \$460,000 commencing as of January 1, 2014; and (iv) there shall be no automatic increase in the annual base salary and any increase in base salary shall require the approval of the Compensation Committee.
+On February 18, 2014, we entered into a Continuation and Extension of Term of Employment Agreement with respect to Mr. Joel M. Bennett's Employment Agreement dated October 21, 2011 such that it is deemed to have been renewed and continued from January 1, 2014 without interruption and it was extended through December 31, 2015.